ssanjeev2016/ECE-285-Style-Transfer/README.md

 official_gatys.ipynb - runs the Gatys implementation (explained in Section 3.1) as well as the experiments (shown in Figure 3)
 Johnson_Implementation.ipynb - runs the Johnson implementation (explained in Section 3.2, shown in Figure 5)
 Johnson Demo.ipynb - runs experiments of Johnson implementation with different architectures (explained in Section 3.2, shown in Figure 6)
+Models - folder which contains all models we experimented with - DnCNN, UDnCNN, and DUDnCNN with D = 4, 8, 12 along with the original Johnson implementation with style weights of 10, 15, 20, 25, 30, 35
+Archive - old code/commits for implementations